ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 First, this document will discuss the requirements for worksteps which will be implemented in the Virtual State Machine of the BPI Processing Layer.
 Note that strictly speaking one needs to differentiate between the workstep as a logical construct, and its instantiation within a BPI which is called a workstep instance.
 In the following, and unless required for disambiguation, this document shall use workstep also to mean workstep instance.

-**[RXX]** A workstep MUST have an input, one or more process steps and an output.
+**[R216]** A workstep MUST have an input, one or more process steps and an output.

 This is just a well known convention from business process management frameworks.

-**[RXX]** The input of a workstep MUST represent a new, proposed state of a state object compliant with the agreement between the agreement counterparties.
+**[R217]** The input of a workstep MUST represent a new, proposed state of a state object compliant with the agreement between the agreement counterparties.

-**[RXX]** The process steps in a workstep MUST represent a verification system comprised of the set, or subset, of agreement rules and agreement data such that an input can be validated to comply with the agreement rules and agreement data, or not.
+**[R218]** The process steps in a workstep MUST represent a verification system comprised of the set, or subset, of agreement rules and agreement data such that an input can be validated to comply with the agreement rules and agreement data, or not.

-**[RXX]** The output of a workstep MUST represent the verifiable validation result of an input into a workstep as a correct new agreement state.
+**[R219]** The output of a workstep MUST represent the verifiable validation result of an input into a workstep as a correct new agreement state.

 Note that a new agreement state after a correct workstep execution is is defined as
 ```